rust-lang/rust-by-example/src/cargo/deps.md

 bar = { path = "../bar" } # from a path in the local filesystem
 ```

 `cargo` is more than a dependency manager.
-All all of the available
+All of the available
 configuration options are listed in the [format specification][manifest] of
 `Cargo.toml`.